michielp1807/FoobarSongrequestTwitchBot/README.md

 3. Allow Foobar2000 access to the internet

-4. Go to http://127.0.0.1:8888/ in your browser to make sure it’s installed
+4. Go to http://127.0.0.1:8888/ in your browser to make sure it’s installed, you should see some installed templates, we'll now install some more

+5. Copy the foo_httpcontrol_data from this repository

 6. Open up appdata (press the windows key and R, type in %appdata% and press ok)

 7. Navigate to *C:\Users\UserNameHere\AppData\Roaming\foobar2000\*

-8. Move the foo_httpcontrol_data folder to that foobar2000 folder
+8. Paste the foo_httpcontrol_data folder here

 9. Go to http://127.0.0.1:8888/playlistviewer/ in your browser, see the name of the currently playing song there